tc39/notes/meetings/2019-03/mar-26.md

 YK: Another reason you may want this to be public is because sometimes you get caught off-guard in a public forum by someone who's been blocked.
 It seems to reduce our legitimacy if committee members don't know anything about it and cannot respond.

-MS: I feel it makes sense to discuss with CoC Committee, like an escalation process, if there is an issue, but I fear we are jumping the gun by exposing that information sooner.
+MLS: I feel it makes sense to discuss with CoC Committee, like an escalation process, if there is an issue, but I fear we are jumping the gun by exposing that information sooner.

 YK: My concern is that these things happen fast—in real time.